codedex-io/github-chapter-2-contributions/README.md

 # Welcome to the Codédex Contribution log for GitHub Chapter 2! 🚀

-Hi, my name is Yasser!
-This was added on July 26th, 2025  🎉

 ---

 <!--  Be sure to add your contribution to the bottom of the page!  -->